Step-by-Step Instructions

 Step 1: Assess the Debris

-Begin by evaluating the type and volume of debris that needs to be removed.
-Identify materials such as wood, metal, concrete, drywall, and hazardous waste.
-This assessment will help you determine the best removal methods and any special handling requirements. -
+- Begin by evaluating the type and amount of debris that needs to be removed.
+Categorize it into recyclable materials, hazardous waste, and general refuse.
+This will help in planning the removal process more efficiently.

 Required Materials and Tools